sparkfun/Pokedex/README.md

 https://www.sparkfun.com/news/2140

+**Files not opening?
+Before you open a new issue:**

+Try cloning the entire repository or downloading the zipped archive.
+Several people have reported that downloading the raw files individually yields corrupted models.
+Thanks!

 ##Update 7/18/2016

 I am humbled by the reaction to my project, it's been a lot of fun to work on.
 There's more to come...